Jeffrey Ware is working hard to shatter a myth.

 Choosing a site

-Roses need 6-8 hours of sunlight to bloom well.
+Roses need six to eight hours of sunlight to bloom well.
 Roses grown in northern states need more hours of sunlight than those grown in the South.
 This is because the further one is from the equator, the lower the angle of the sun and its intensity.

 Digging a plant hole